FAQs

 Death Certificates and Permits

-In the other 41 states, the family can act as the "funeral director."
-This involves two main pieces of paperwork:
+In states that allow it, the family can act as the funeral director.
+This generally involves two main pieces of paperwork:

-1. The Death Certificate: You must complete the demographic portion, while a medical professional completes the cause of death.
-For more details on this process, see our Death Certificate Complete FAQ.
+1. The Death Certificate: The family completes the demographic portion, while a medical professional certifies the cause of death and signs the medical portion.

-2. Burial-Transit Permit: Also known as a Disposition Permit, this allows you to legally move the body from the home to the cemetery or crematory.
+2. Burial-Transit Permit: Sometimes called a disposition permit, this allows you to legally move the body from the home to the cemetery or crematory.

 Tip: Download your state’s Death Certificate Worksheet early.
 Having the Social Security number and parents' full names ready prevents stress during the 3–5 day filing window.